Cisco-Automation-Tools/amp-health-check-tool/README.md

 ### Log Level

 The log level buttons allow you to select the logging level for the AMP Health Checker tool.
 It does not change the log level on the AMP Connector!
 If you run into an issue with the Health Checker tool, please put the tool in DEBUG, reproduce the issue, and provide the AMP diagnostic file and Health Checker logs for analysis.

-### Region

-The region buttons allow you to switch between NAM, EU and APJC depending on which cloud your connector belongs to.

 ### Refresh